Chrysler Valiant (CM)

-The Chrysler CM Valiant is an automobile that was produced in Australia by Chrysler Australia from 1978 to 1980 and subsequently by Mitsubishi Australia from 1980 to 1981.
+The Chrysler Valiant (CM) is an automobile that was produced in Australia by Chrysler Australia from 1978 to 1980 and subsequently by Mitsubishi Australia from 1980 to 1981.
 It was a facelifted and revised version of the Chrysler CL Valiant, which it replaced.
 It was the last Australian Chrysler Valiant.

 Model range

 The CM Valiant was offered in 4 door sedan and 5 door station wagon body styles in the following models: